 Health professionals will offer proper advice on whether it is okay to introduce your baby to essential oils.

-You have seen the answer, and it is a yes.
 However, you should be very careful before using essential oils on your baby because too much can have adverse effects.

-Keep it simple and to the minimum and follow the usage instructions for safety.
+Keep it simple and to the minimum, and follow the usage instructions for safety.